damonhuang233/453_Final_Project/README.md

 This project store Metaballs data into ply files and visual them with Marching Cubes algorithm.
 ## How to generator data
 The dataset is on the /DataSets/Metaballs folder, the learnply program will also read datasets from that folder. \
-Inside the folder, there is a python file call metaball_ply_genrator.py, this is a script for generator metaballs datasets.
+Inside the folder, there is a python file call metaball_ply_genrator.py, this is a script for generating metaballs datasets.
 ## How to run the visual program
 Run the .sln file inside the /learnply folder in visual studio \
 Hotkeys: \